You can install CoqIDE either as a package or by compiling it form sources.

 In a nutshell:

-sudo apt-get install ocaml ocaml-native-compiler camlp5 liblablgtk2-ocaml-dev liblablgtksourceview2-ocaml-dev libgtk2.0-dev
+sudo apt-get install ocaml ocaml-native-compilers camlp5 liblablgtk2-ocaml-dev liblablgtksourceview2-ocaml-dev libgtk2.0-dev

 Packages required for building Coq: